Airbus Group SE (EADSF) Received its Third Buy in a Row

-After Kepler Capital and Credit Suisse gave Airbus Group SE (Other OTC: EADSF) a Buy rating last month, the company received another Buy, this time from Jefferies.
-Analyst Sandy Morris maintained a Buy rating on Airbus Group SE today and set a price target of EUR80.00.
+After Kepler Capital and Credit Suisse gave Airbus Group SE (Other OTC: EADSF) a Buy rating last month, the company received another Buy, this time from Barclays.
+Analyst Milene Kerner maintained a Buy rating on Airbus Group SE today and set a price target of EUR69.00.
 The company’s shares closed last Wednesday at $73.50.

-Morris has an average return of 13.2% when recommending Airbus Group SE.

 See today’s analyst top recommended stocks >>